GENERAL & REGIONAL

 Set up by the Association of Jewish Organization and Communities of Ukraine, the site provides a history of the building and details of what needs to be done to save it and the murals.
 Includes photos of some of the paintings as well as photos of the damage, as well as links where people can donate.

 Remnants of two Jewish cemeteries exist in this small town in western Ukraine.
-There is an ongoing project of restoration and commemoration, including retrieving stones used for construction and other purposes and returning them to the Jewish cemeteries.
+There is an ongoing project of restoration and commemoration, including retrieving stones used for construction and other purposes and returning them to the Jewish cemeteries, with plans to build a memorial.
+The project also work with local people on cultural and educational initiatives.

 Palatial seat of the Friedmann Hasidic dynasty, built in the 1860s-1880s by Rabbi Abraham Yakov Friedmann, son of the flamboyant Tzaddik Israel Friedmann (1797-1850).
 Restoration work began on the complex in 2011.
 The tombs of the rebbes are protected by a large modern ohel in the vast Jewish cemetery.